sagemath/sage-archive-2023-02-01/src/doc/en/installation/conda.rst

-.. _sec-installation-conda
+.. _sec-installation-conda:

 Install from conda-forge
 ========================

-SageMath can be installed from `conda-forge <https://conda-forge.org>` on Linux and macOS running x86-64 that most current desktops and laptops use.
+SageMath can be installed from `conda-forge <https://conda-forge.org>`_ on Linux and macOS running x86-64 that most current desktops and laptops use.

-To install SageMath, install `Miniconda <https://conda.io/miniconda.html>` and then type in the following commands in a terminal:
+To install SageMath, install `Miniconda <https://conda.io/miniconda.html>`_ and then type in the following commands in a terminal:

 * Add the conda-forge channel: ``conda config --add channels conda-forge``